-To make sure the electric components inside our bikes remain safe and dry whatever the weather, we subject them to 39 litres of water every minute at extremely high water pressure.
+To make sure the electric components inside our bikes remain safe and dry whatever the weather, we subject them to 10.3 gallons of water every minute at extremely high water pressure.
 Think a tropical rainstorm, then think bigger.

 Imagine the Sahara Desert, but nearly twice as hot.
 That’s where we put the components of our bike for days on end.
 That way we know they can cope on the hottest day of the year, wherever in the world that may be.